 After booking, fill out new patient information in your new online account.

 Bring a list of medications & supplements you are taking. or take a photo of each bottle label so it will be on your phone.

 Eat a light meal prior to treatment & skip caffeine before treatment.

 All patients are required to wear a mask upon entering the building until leaving the building.

-When you arrive, patients are required to wash your hands with soap for 20 seconds before entering the treatment room and we recommend using the restroom before every treatment.
+When you arrive, please wash your hands with soap for 20 seconds and we recommend using the restroom before every treatment.

 Turn your cell phone to silent or airplane mode for treatment.

 Insomnia, fatigue, waking in the middle of the night.

 Digestive issues: GERD, constipation, irritable bowel disease, IBS.